IrinaTerentieva/DroneFlightPlanner/README.md

 3. **Height & Orientation Planner** (`height_orientation_planner.py`)
    Like the Orientation-Only Planner, but also samples a canopy-height model (CHM) around each segment to estimate tree height per segment.

+LineShadowPlanner was developed by the [Applied Geospatial Research Group](https://www.appliedgrg.ca/) at the University of Calgary, led by Dr. Greg McDermid, in collaboration with [Falcon & Swift Geomatics Ltd](https://www.falconandswift.ca/), an environmental consulting company supporting the planning and monitoring of recovery initiatives across Western Canada.

 ---

 ## 🚀 Features